mbrewis19321023/skripsieCode/README.md

 Version 2.1: Began addiding functionality for going into folders and going out of them.
 Tried to do so using recurring function calls.
 Perhaps a bad idea?
 Sort of working.
 Saved as driverFind.
 Next time look for a simpler way to do this.
 Perhaps save a place in the file tree somehow?

+Version 2.2: Can identify the Driver folders for a number of students in stdRepos folder.
+Adds the path of these Driver folders to the data frame for specific students.
+Pretty robust as it can go pretty far into folders.
+Wrote this using a recurring function call.
+For the next version, make sure it works on a big repository and export the frame.